-Taking the time to record your rituals, recipes, and knowledge along the way helps you to reflect on learned, build on what you know and even pass on your tradition to someone else.
+Taking the time to record your rituals, recipes, and knowledge along the way helps you to reflect on lessons learned, build on what you know, and even pass on your tradition to someone else.

-I listed some creative prompts below to either get your started on your Book of Shadows, or to get you past a block in your already established one.
+Listed below are some creative prompts below to either get you started on your Book of Shadows, or to get you past a block in your already established one.

 Spells and Magic

 -Write your own spell for the coming full moon.

 -List the moon phases and come up with your own correspondences and associations.

 -Pick 5 components for a love spell (roses, strawberries, pink ribbons).
 Then come up with creative ways to use them in a spell.

 -Design a kitchen witch recipe spell using only ingredients you already have.

 -Go through your collection of gemstones.
 Take a moment to hold each one, then record your thoughts and impressions.